Duggar News: Joy-Anna Duggar Reportedly Having Sex Before Marriage, Had Pregnancy Scare

 This Duggar news isn’t super surprising as many people realize that these kids have desires and it’s fairly common for a 23-year-old boy and a 19-year-old girl to want to have sex.
 Despite their faith and strong teachings, Jim Bob and Michelle Duggar were reportedly forced to face reality with Joy-Anna came clean about her “scandalous” year.

 “Despite this ‘courting’ nonsense, Joy-Anna and Austin have actually been having sex together for a year.
 Jim Bob and Michelle can preach all they want about their children’s chastity, but the plain fact is that their kids are like anyone else’s; when they get to their late teens, their hormones are raging.
-Joy-Anna is no different and she and Austin went way past the hand-holding stage a long time ago — and it led to them getting the fright of their young lives,” shared a source, claiming that Joy-Anna Duggar actually thought that she was pregnant in 2016!
+Joy-Anna is no different, and she and Austin went way past the hand-holding stage a long time ago — and it led to them getting the fright of their young lives,” shared a source, claiming that Joy-Anna Duggar actually thought that she was pregnant in 2016!

 “Joy-Anna believed that she had become pregnant by Austin.
 Given her family’s beliefs, you can imagine the panic mode that followed for the duo.
 [This] led to Joy-Anna admitting to her parents for the first time that she and Austin had already become intimate — and, of course, that alone is something the family has had to hide from the public,” the source added.